dojo/docs/dijit/MenuBarItem.rst

 :Version: 1.3
 :Authors: Bill Keese

-These are the items in the Menubar that may be clickable but does not spawn a submenu when pressed or hovered over.
+This is an item in a Menubar that may be clickable but does not spawn a submenu when pressed or hovered over.

 Examples
 ========